Herald-0f-l1fe/SquareSolver/README.md

 The program returns the number of tests passed, if the program was tested, the number of roots and their value.

 # The most important thing
-This program works on Windows
+This program works on Windows.

 I would like to express my gratitude to Aidan Munro for his mentorship.